mfranzke/contact-tracing-app/README.md

 The main purpose of this project is to preserve the contacttracingapp.eu, contact-tracing-app.eu, tracing-app.eu, tracingapp.eu and contact-tracing.app domains from for-profit domain-grabbers and enable non-profit initiatives instead.

+For the moment we'll provide a linklist (that you could of course as well contribute to) and will most likely donate the domain(s) to the most relevant initiatives later on.

 ## Contribute via GitHub Pages

 You can use the [editor on GitHub](https://github.com/mfranzke/tracing-app.eu/edit/master/README.md) to maintain and preview the content for your website in Markdown files.